Portageville, Missouri

-Portageville is a city in New Madrid and Pemiscot counties in the U.S. state of Missouri.
-The population was 2,942 according to the 2020 Census.
+Portageville is a city located within New Madrid and Pemiscot in the U.S. state of Missouri.
+The population was 2,942 at the time of the 2020 census.

 History

-A post office called Portageville has been in operation since 1873.
-The community takes its name from nearby Portage Bayou.
+A post office has been in operation in Portageville since 1873.
+The city's name comes from the nearby Portage Bayou.

-From 1935 to 1936, Portageville was the home of the Portageville Pirates, part of the Kitty League.
-"In 1935, the Portageville Pirates are awarded the second-half title after the Jackson Generals and Union City Greyhounds are disqualified for having too many class players on their rosters."
+From 1935 to 1936, Portageville was the home of the Portageville Pirates, who were part of the Kitty League.
+According to one source, "In 1935, the Portageville Pirates are awarded the second-half title after the Jackson Generals and Union City Greyhounds are disqualified for having too many class players on their rosters."
 In 1936, the Pirates relocated to Owensboro, Kentucky.